BCDigLib/aspaceiiif/archivesspace/README.md

 ### Omissions

-We've excluded for this repository data backups and log files.
-We have also redacted login credentials from config.rb.
+We've excluded from this repository data backups, logs, and the main config file.
 See .gitignore for more information.

 ### Credits